nochtjs/nocht/docs/core/scheduler.md

 $.tick(() => console.log($[0].style.color)) // This is likely going to log 'red';
 ```

+## FAQ

+The scheduler functionality of Nocht might be confusing at first.
+Hopefully this FAQ answers some of those confused questions.
+If not, ask in our [GitHub Discussions and we can talk more about it](https://github.com/nochtjs/nocht/discussions).

-## Which should I use?
+### Which should I use?

 The telling factor of which you should use comes down to priority.

 - My function needs to run as soon as possible:
     - Does it depend on the result of something happening inside a `.tick` or `.ready`?
         - Then use the same `.tick` or `.ready` that the result is being calculated in.
     - Is it really that important?
         - Then run the function as is, don't worry about scheduling.
-    - Is it something that can be deferred?
+    - Is the function important enough to be added to the queue?
         - Then use `.ready`
-    - Is it not important enough to run immediately, but should be done at the next possible moment?
+    - Is it okay to run the function after everything in the queue has completed?
         - Then use `.tick`
 - I already know everything I could possibly need to know about the event loop, `requestAnimationFrame`, `requestIdleCallback`, `queueMicroTask`, promises, execution stack, `setTimeout`, `setInterval`, and the order that everything runs in:
     - Then use whichever feels best to you.

-## Why is this not the value I was expecting?
+### Why is this not the value I was expecting?

 Take the code below for example: